-Distinguished MUN Directors and Advisors, honorable delegates and dear future participants,
+Esteemed MUN advisors, honorable delegates and future participants,

-On behalf of CGS MUN, I look forward to welcoming you all to Athens in December!
+On behalf of the entire CGSMUN team, we welcome you and look forward to seeing you in December!